LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/messaging-quick-start.md

 - getting-started-quick-start-guides-messaging-quick-start.html

 ---
-Setup Web Messaging between Conversational Cloud and your website.
+Set up Web Messaging between the Conversational Cloud and your website.

 ## Step 1: Get the Web Tag